Series finale: Premature series finales

 The aforementioned Magnum, P.I. had a premature series finale, as well.
 At the end of the seventh season, protagonist Thomas Magnum was to be killed off, which was intended to end the series.
 The final episode of the season, "Limbo", after seeing Magnum wander around as a ghost for nearly the entire run-time, closes with him appearing to walk off into heaven.
-However, following outcry from fans, who demanded a more satisfactory conclusion, an eighth, final season was produced, to bring Magnum "back to life", and to round the series off.
+Following outcry from fans, however, who demanded a more satisfactory conclusion, an eighth, final season was produced, to bring Magnum "back to life", and to round the series off.
 The mystery of whether Higgins was Robin Masters, or not, was a highly anticipated series finale reveal.
 The mystery still has yet to be revealed.
 A number of other episodes also make reference to supernatural occurrences and the seeming existence of ghosts.

 The Showtime series Californication was designed from start to make any season finale work as a series finale, in case of early cancelling the show.
 It is seen most primarily at the end of the first and fourth season.

 After its fifth season, the sitcom Reba was in danger of being cancelled as a result of its original home, The WB, being replaced by The CW in September 2006, and the resulting uncertainty over which WB series (as well as which series from CW co-predecessor UPN) would be carried over to the new network.
-(Reba would be renewed by The CW for an additional season as one of the holdover WB series.)
+Reba would be renewed by The CW for an additional season as one of the holdover WB series.
 The sixth (and final) season's finale episode was written to serve as a series finale, in which Brock and Barbara-Jean come to a reconciliation and Van and Cheyenne move back in with Reba, bringing the show to a full wrap.

 A series finale may not be the last aired episode of a show, such as King of the Hill, which produced "To Sirloin with Love" as its series finale, though four more episodes produced before it were aired after in syndication.

 Another instance of premature endings was with the Rural Purge of 1971 where networks (notably CBS) axed still-popular TV series in an effort to move to more sophisticated programming.
 Shows were The Beverly Hillbillies, Mayberry R.F.D., Petticoat Junction and Green Acres.